Kunstmaan/kStrano/README.md

 * [Airbrake][airbrake]
 * [Campfire][campfire]

 When you deploy this will change the [Capistrano][capistrano] deploy flow a bit.
 It will check if there is a successful build available on [Jenkins][jenkins] for your current commit hash.
 If not, it will ask if you want to build it again.
-At the end it will add a Deploy to [Airbrake][airbrake], so that you see which errors occurred after your last deploy.
+At the end it will add a Deploy to [Airbrake][airbrake], so that you see which exceptions occurred after your last deploy.
 In the mean time it will also say some stuff on the configured [Campfire][campfire] room.

 # Prerequisites